aletheia-foundation/aletheia-admin/README.md

 First up, :tada::confetti_ball::tada: welcome! :tada::confetti_ball::tada:
 Thank you for checking out Aletheia.

-## What is Aletheia?
+## First thing is first.
+What is Aletheia?

 In short, Aletheia software for getting scientific research published and in the hands of everyone, for free.
 If you want a little more detail, Aletheia is a decentralised and distributed database used as a free publishing platform for scientific research.

 So, Aletheia is software.
 But software without people is nothing.
 To comprehensively answer the question what is Aletheia, Aletheia is software surrounded by a community of people who want to change the world through open access to scientific knowledge.

-## Why does the world need Aletheia?
+## OK, so why does this project exist?

-A large percentage of scientific papers published globally sit behind paywalls.
+A large percentage of scientific papers published sit behind paywalls.
 That is to say, a huge segment of the world's population is cut off from scientific knowledge.
 Don't take our word for it.
 [Here](https://medium.com/@jasonschmitt/can-t-disrupt-this-elsevier-and-the-25-2-billion-dollar-a-year-academic-publishing-business-aa3b9618d40a), [here](https://en.wikipedia.org/wiki/Elsevier#Criticism_and_controversies), [here](https://arstechnica.com/science/2008/11/elsevier-beyond-the-pale-of-scientific-respectability/) and [here](https://www.theguardian.com/science/2012/feb/02/academics-boycott-publisher-elsevier) are some links to get you started reading about this problem.
 Paywalls entrench economic privilage, lower global standards and stile global innovation.
 Humanity as an entire race loses out, that means you.
 You lose, no matter who you are.

 If you want a good primer to the problems surrounding academic publishing and how technology can be applied to them, please set aside two hours of your time and watch [_The Internet's Own Boy: The Story of Aaron Swartz_](https://en.wikipedia.org/wiki/The_Internet%27s_Own_Boy)

-## That's a terrible problem.
-Can we solve it?
+## That's a terrible problem!
+How do we solve it?

-Yes!
-We can open science up.
+We open science up.
 For profit academic publishsers host scientific research and organise the peer review process, there's no reason why a community of people can't do that.
 In creating Aletheia, we are building a publishing platform that handles the scientific peer review process for scientific articles that also doubles as a search engine for accessing scientific papers.
 Anyone can publish through us, have their work peer reviewed, and anyone can access the entire Aletheia database, all for free.

 We have the ability to create such software and we have the ability to organise a community around it, there is no reason we cannot build the world we want.

-## This all sounds interesting.
-Who founded Aletheia? :sunglasses: :sunglasses:

-Aletheia was founded by two people, Kade and Roo.
-Kade sat down one day and decided he was going to do something about the problems with academic publishing outlined in the documentary _The Internet's Own Boy_.
-He came up with the idea for a publishing platform that was run by a community, free for anyone to use and access.
-He spoke about his idea to Roo, the two decided to make the idea a reality, and how you're reading the README file in their GitHub.
-Action can be that simple, and we invite you to join us.

-## The vision for Aletheia
+## So we get science to the people.
+How will this change things?

 The community around Aletheia share a common vision, to change the world.
 That sounds very lofty and vague, but this vision is very real and very achieveable.
 For the founders of Aletheia, changing the world means giving everyone with an internet connection access to humanity's collective knowledge.
 This will do two things.